 The Department of Residence Life provides the following information to allow all residents to plan appropriately for departing on-campus residences.

-This information is updated three times per year for check-outs that occur in May (those students without Summer Contracts), July (Summer departing students), and December (only those students NOT returning for Spring Semester).
+This information is updated three times per year: May (for students without Summer Contracts), July (students departing from summer housing), and December (only those students NOT returning for Spring Semester).

-University Housing officially closes at 12 pm on Sunday, May 12, 2019 for All Residents who do not have a Summer Housing Contract.
+University Housing officially closes at 12pm on Sunday, May 16, 2021 for all residents who do not have a Summer Housing Contract.
 Your Housing Contract officially ends at the time of closing.

 Packing and Cleaning Tips